-There are a handful of acts given an in-depth retelling, and they are, arguably, the best exemplars of the genre in all its outlandish glories: King Crimson, Yes, Genesis, and Emerson Lake and Palmer.
+There are a handful of acts given an in-depth retelling, and they are, arguably, the best exemplars of the genre in all its outlandish glories, and they all made their names in the 1970s: King Crimson, Yes, Genesis, and Emerson Lake and Palmer.

-While there was no shortage of ego all around, arguably King Crimson founder Robert Fripp made it a high art.
+While there was no shortage of ego all around in this group, arguably King Crimson founder Robert Fripp made it a high art.
 "Some would say our music is pretentious.
 I would say the music is arrogant," he explained to one interviewer. "'Pretentious' means trying to be something you are not.
 Well, I wonder what we have tried to be that we are not."

 Yet, Fripp's Crimson was also arguably the most genuinely innovative of the "art rock" (another term for prog rock used at the time) bands of the day, eschewing the typical proggy classical music pastiche for genuinely groundbreaking music.
 "You're in a prison and you've got to find your way out of things.
-I quite like that," said drummer Bill Bruford.
-Decades later, edgy bands like Tool and Nirvana would cite Crimson as an influence.
+I quite like that," said drummer Bill Bruford, of his time with the band.
+Decades later, edgy hard rock groups like Tool and Nirvana would cite Crimson as an influence.

-Yet, Keith's epic precocity, sadly, was his undoing, if only that it could not be maintained through the decades.
+Yet, Keith's epic precocity proved, sadly, to be his undoing, if only that such prowess could not be maintained through the decades.
 During a 1991 ELP reunion tour, Emerson suffered through what turned out to be progressive nerve damage in one of his hands.
 "Some of the nights on that tour, you could see he was in pain," Jethro Tull's Ian Anderson said.
 By the final ELP 2010 show, Emerson's virtuosity had shrunk so much as to raise the ire of some YouTube onlookers (compare that show to their debut at Isle of Wright).
 Emerson took criticisms to heart.
 In 2016, he committed suicide just before departing to Japan to play a series of shows that he announced would be last.
 Depression, and perhaps drug use, seemed to play a role in his decision to end his life, and some have speculated his waning talents taunted him as well.

 "Such a journey is not possible with roadies," one of Pegg's conspirators points out.